chihocse/modified-cookiecutter-data-science-template/README.md

 │   │   ├── predict.py          <- Scripts for running inference with trained models
 │   │   └── train.py            <- Scripts for training models
 │   │
-│   ├── ultis                   <- Utility scripts providing supporting functions to optimize and simplify the main codebase │   │
+│   ├── utils                   <- Utility scripts providing supporting functions to optimize and simplify the main codebase │   │
 │   └── services                <- Service classes to connect with external platforms, tools, or APIs │       └── __init__.py